Requex.me LogoRequex.me

 2. Verify Webhook Signatures (HMAC)

-The most critical security measure is signature verification.
+Signature verification is the most important security measure.
 Most webhook providers include a cryptographic signature in the request headers, computed using a shared secret and the request body.
 Your server must recompute this signature and compare it to the one in the header.

 The standard approach uses HMAC-SHA256.
 The provider computes HMAC-SHA256(webhook_secret, raw_request_body) and sends the result in a header (e.g., X-Signature-256).
 Your server does the same computation and compares.
 If they match, the request is authentic.